RobertJamesMaxwell/CSCI4311/AssignmentFour/src/README.md

 //compile

-javac dv_routing/*.java
+javac dataplane/forwarding/*.java

 //run coordinator

-java dv_routing.DVCoordinator <textFile>
+java dataplane.forwarding.DVCoordinator AdjacencyListInput.txt

 //run nodes, each is run in a separate window.
 You must run one DV node for each entry in the text file you passed in to the coordinator
 //once you've started enough nodes, the connections will begin to happen

-java -Djava.net.preferIPv4Stack=true dv_routing.DVNode
+java -Djava.net.preferIPv4Stack=true dataplane.forwarding.ControlPlane